Phobic About The Extra Pound?

 Anorexia nervosa is characterised by behaviour to produce marked weight loss, an intense fear of becoming fat even though being underweight and evidence of an endocrine disorder such as the cessation of menstruation.

-Furthermore, a wide range of anxiety disorders are often found in anorexia patients, including obsessive compulsive disorder, phobias, depression and panic attacks.
+Furthermore, a wide range of anxiety disorders is often found in anorexia patients, including obsessive compulsive disorder, phobias, depression and panic attacks.

-There are a multitude of factors to be considered when diagnosing and treating eating disorders, of which the most important consideration is to address the cause before wanting to remove the symptoms.
+There is a multitude of factors to be considered when diagnosing and treating eating disorders, of which the most important consideration is to address the cause before wanting to remove the symptoms.

-Whatever reasons apply in a particular case, specifying the cause of an eating disorder takes much hard work, experience and expertise, as there are usually a host of contributing factors which can even date back to childhood.
+Whatever reasons apply in a particular case, specifying the cause of an eating disorder takes much hard work, experience and expertise, as there is usually a host of contributing factors that can even date back to childhood.

 Inappropriate treatment and/or advice can exacerbate the problem.

-Therefore, when an eating disorder cross your path, whether it be yourself, close friend or family member, make sure you seek expert help and support.
+Therefore, when an eating disorder crosses your path, whether it be yourself, a close friend, or a family member, make sure you seek expert help and support.
 If left untreated, eating disorders may result in death, so take it seriously.

 In terms of boosting your body with a daily anti-inflammatory and antimicrobial tonic for general well-being, have a look at our ionic colloidal silver liquid.